 OKR check-ins and retrospective meetings need to take place at the right time and follow the best practice frameworks.
 Simply because without a good meeting structure you might end up just reporting the progress but forget to analyze why or how this progress happened.

 Startups can easily follow the best practices OKR process.
 No matter how many OKRs and for which period they are set.
-The only difference is that a quarterly OKR review with a 6-weeks cycle means that you should think about it as the “end of the OKR cycle review”.
+The only difference is that a quarterly OKR review (AKA: retrospective) with a 6-weeks cycle means that you should think about it as the “end of the OKR cycle review”.

 As an overview, this is the general flow for tracking OKRs and making progress: